Flinney/Project_Decoder_Ring_starter/README.md

 ## Start

-Run `npm start` to see the project in a local env.
+Run `npm install` and `npm start` to see the project in a local env.
 This project is not deployed currently.